Currently reading

 No book has ever been more up my alley than this one.
 Priest main character, sci-fi, amazing cast of characters that are all domestic and lovely, loss of faith, insane ass side plots, debating the problem of evil, it has everything.
 I love Emilio like he's a real guy and I've never seen feeling abandoned by god shown so well.
 It's like when you grow up in religion, and remember how it felt to believe, and how bad that hurts when you can't sustain faith any longer.

 Only complaint is I read this cause I saw someone say it was an uplifting story, which I don't know about all that.
 The start tricks you with the lovely friendships and relationships and domestic bliss.
 Truly some of the best frienships I've ever read.
 But then you get flashbanged.
-No spoilers but if you have issues with sexual violence DO NOT read this book.
-Lord.
+Shockingly heavy on the sexual violence.

 But just amazing book and there's a sequel I'm so hyped.